BlueHost vs. SiteGround 2023: Side-by-Side Comparison

-SiteGround is a non EIG hosting company operating independently and founded back in 2004 by some university students.
+SiteGround is a non EIG hosting company operating independently, founded back in 2004 by some university students.
 They are managing more than half-million domain names and growing incredibly every passing day.

-It is one of the best WordPress hosting providers and has an outstanding reputation when we talk about customer support.
+It is one of the "BEST" WordPress hosts and has an outstanding reputation when we talk about customer support.
 The best part is their hosting servers are super fast, built with solid state drives, and powered by advanced CPU processors.
 All of their shared hosting plans includes HTTP/2 and free SSL certificate by Let’s Encrypt.

 Now, let’s talk about BlueHost, it is one of the top 20 web hosting services was founded in 2003 by Danny Ashworth and Matt Heaton.
 In 2010, it was acquired by Endurance International Group (EIG) and now operating under EIG management.
 BlueHost has a solid base of more than 2 million hosted domains and websites.

 They are one of the few WordPress.org recommended web hosts to start a blog using WordPress CMS.
 BlueHost is also a partner of WordPress, and that’s why they have exclusive tools to managed WP based websites.
 These tools help you install SSL certificate, create backups, handling updates, and much more.

 Web hosting is a much dynamic business in which companies have to implement and innovate latest things to survive as it’s very competitive business.
 You might know there are more than 15000 hosts available worldwide, so how one can survive without innovating exclusive features?

 Both BlueHost and SiteGround are one of the companies who uses cutting-edge technologies and latest hardware to provide unbelievable speed, security, and stable server performance.
 However, SiteGround looks more motivated and up-to-date when we talk about web hosting backed with unbeatable technology.